 - Belt chaffing - This can be for many reasons.
 While tightening has sometimes relieved it, I find that abbrasiveness can be from places that appear to be smooth.
 My solution has been to use packing tape over the areas that are causing chaffing.
 My synthetic Garmin belts were too easily "damaged" by simply removing the battery cover.
 The screw driver or coins I used to turn the lid caused some deformation of the synthetic material which chaffed very badly.
 I even tried sanding it until it felt smooth... still chaffing.
 Only the packing tape solved the issue.

 - Bad belt - two of my three garmin belts have gone bad (one went bad after a few years... another purchased at the same time is still good... a third purchased just months before this writing - soft belt - was bad out of the box...
 I've been busy and didn't tell Garmin right away, and now they will not swap it.
 UGH!!!
 I was hoping for better customer support...
 I'm a Garmin fan, and have been happy in the past.
-But I hope this is not a sign of things going south re Garmin's support.
+Hopefully, this is an isolated incident.

 - Dirty contacts - Clean off the crud buildup... use a toothbrush on the contacts.
 In some cases, this works like magic... in my experiences, the crud is visible.
 Whether or not this could be a less visible film, I'm not sure.
 I've had crud build up in the grooves (of the older belts).